-Why 5-Axis Machining for Defense Components?
+5-Axis and Multi Axis Machining for Defense

-5-Axis Machining for DefenseCNC machine tools are used for machining—metal removal—in the defense markets.
-CNC machines are well-suited to meet the demands of defense markets that require tighter tolerances and better finishes.
+CNC machine tools are used for subtractive machining for the defense markets.
+CNC machines are well-suited to meet the demands of defense markets that require complex shapes, tight tolerances and better finishes.
 Much of the CNC equipment used to produce these parts in the past were two-axis (lathes) and three-axis (milling).
-Many of the more complex shapes were produced using a combination of these machines along with multiple setups.
-Thanks to advances in control, servo, and tooling technology, we can now accomplish 4- and 5-axis simultaneous machining.
-Having this 5-axis ability has significant advantages creating complex machine shapes.
+Many of the more complex shapes were produced using a combination of these machines that required multiple setups.
+Thanks to advances in machine controls, servo, and tooling technology, we can now accomplish 5-axis simultaneous machining.
+Having 5-axis machining for defense components offers significant advantages for creating complex machine shapes.

 Definition of 5-Axis Machining